cachilders/marcovaldo/README.md

 a spatial sequencer with cats

 ## Dev Notes
+**(1/20/2024)**
+Muddled through implementation of the path follower plan.
+It was a long week and my attention was split, but it's nice to see this piece in action.
+The big win in this latest week's worth of effort, aside from the actual goal of completing this view, was clocking the updates and keeping the grid refresh frequent.
+It was inevitable we'd get there, but now that it's in place it's easier to see the musical outcomes this whole exercise is meant to support.

 **(1/12/2024)**
 Structure materialized in the shower for a method of laying out the app as a series of disconected 64 pixel layers, each with a purpose and representing an overlapping reality.
 Built out a few of the low level prototypes and got the arc and grid into an interactive state with most of the abstraction I wanted.
 Still need Panes.